dfelinto/blender-manual/manual/render/workbench/introduction.rst

 Shading settings can be tweaked in the 3D Viewport's :doc:`Shading popover </editors/3dview/display/shading>`.

 Workbench supports assigning random colors to objects to make each visually distinct.
-Other coloring mechanisms also exist, including; materials, vertex colors, and textures.
+Other coloring mechanisms also exist, including; materials, Color Attributes, and textures.

 Workbench also has an X-ray mode to see through objects, along with cavity and shadow shading to help display details in objects.